dislersd/Sprint-Challenge-Authentication/README.md

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.
+***
 1. What is the purpose of using _sessions_?
+ - Sessions are commonly used to allow a server to store info about a client.
+They can help you persist data across requests.
+***
 1. What does bcrypt do to help us store passwords in a secure manner.
+ - Hashes our passwords.
+Encodes your password and stores it as a crazy string of numbers and letters
+***
 1. What does bcrypt do to slow down attackers?
+ - Makes it very hard to brute force hased passwords.
+It takes an enormous amount of time.
+***
 1. What are the three parts of the JSON Web Token?
+  1. The Header - contains algorithm and token type
+  2. The Payload - holds permissions and other data we want
+  3. The Signature - Encodes the three parts of the token
+***
 ## Project Set Up

 Follow these steps to set up and work on your project: